-Certain legal matters will be passed upon for us by Venable LLP, Baltimore, Maryland.
+Certain legal matters in connection with this prospectus, including the validity of the offered securities, will be passed upon for us by Venable LLP, Baltimore, Maryland.
 We have also been represented by Leonard, Street and Deinard Professional Association, Minneapolis, Minnesota, in connection with this prospectus.
-In addition, the description of U.S. federal income tax consequences contained in the section of this prospectus entitled "U.S. Federal Income Tax Considerations" will be reviewed by and the qualification of our company as a REIT will be passed upon by Venable LLP, Baltimore, Maryland.
+In addition, the description of U.S. federal income tax consequences contained in the section of this prospectus entitled "U.S. Federal Income Tax Considerations" will be reviewed by and the qualification of our company as a REIT for U.S. federal income tax purposes will be passed upon by Venable LLP, Baltimore, Maryland.